Flower Pot Trellis Ideas

 Temporary flower pot trellis helps this beautiful mandevilla climb on our front porch

-Video: Making an Invisible Trellis
+Video: An Invisible Flower Pot Trellis Idea

 Our flowers climb up our porch column "magically" with this invisible flower pot trellis.
 Plain twine or fishing line make an "invisible" trellis easily for the pots on our front porch.